CEB’s fuel good until June

 “The airline has secured sufficient jet fuel to support all scheduled domestic and international flights until June 2026,” CEB said in a statement posted on its official Facebook page on Sunday.

-CEB said they understand the importance of providing clarity and reassurance to its passengers, as developments in parts of the Middle East continue to evolve and impact global fuel supply.
+CEB said they understand the importance of providing clarity and reassurance to its passengers, as developments in parts of the Middle East continue to evolve, impacting global fuel supply.

 “Passengers can continue to travel with confidence, as Cebu Pacific remains committed to providing reliable and affordable air travel.
 We appreciate our passengers’ understanding and encourage them to stay updated through our official channels for the latest information,” CEB maintained.